 We probably don’t need to remind you that your nutrient needs will change throughout your life—and that's especially true during pregnancy.

-Prenatal vitamins are specifically designed to lend nutrient support during pregnancy—a no-brainer, right?
-But for many pregnant women or women thinking about having a baby, the question isn’t whether to take prenatal vitamins—it’s when to start taking prenatal vitamins.
+Prenatal multivitamins are specifically designed to lend nutrient support during pregnancy—a no-brainer, right?
+But for many pregnant people or those thinking about having a baby, the question isn’t whether to take prenatal multivitamins—it’s when to start taking prenatal multivitamins.